 We operate our own fleet of mostly disability accessible vehicles called Community Flyers which are a pre-booked and shared service providing door-to-door transport for our clients.

-We care for clients who live in Brisbane South, Logan and Redlands Cities and Townsville and surrounding areas.
+We care for clients who live in Brisbane South, Logan and Redlands Cities, Townsville, Charters Towers, Ingham and Cairns.

 As a not-for-profit organisation we are supported by Federal and State funding.